 A CHIC number is issued when test results are entered into the database satisfying each breed specific requirement, and when the owner of the dog has opted to release the results into the public domain.
 The CHIC number itself does not imply normal test results, only that all the required breed specific tests were performed and the results made publicly available.

 A CHIC report is issued at the same time as the CHIC number.
 The CHIC report is a consolidated listing of the tests performed, the age of the dog when the tests were performed, and the corresponding test results.
-As new results are recorded, updated CHIC reports reflecting the additional information will be generated.
-For example, if a breed requires annual CERF examinations, an updated CHIC report will be generated every time updated CERF results are entered.
-Another potential example is as new DNA tests are developed and added to the breed specific requirements, updated CHIC reports will be generated as the test results are entered.
+As new results are recorded, online CHIC information is updated.

 Once included in the CHIC program, the breed specific requirements are dynamic.
 As health priorities within a breed change, or as new screening tests become available, the breed specific requirements can be modified to reflect the current environment.
 If the breed specific requirements are modified, existing CHIC numbers are not revoked.
 Again, the CHIC number is issued to a dog that completed all required tests at a given point in time.

-CHIC will provide the parent club quarterly reports consisting of both aggregate numbers and specific dogs who have been issued CHIC numbers.
+CHIC will provide the parent club quarterly reports consisting of both aggregate numbers and specific dogs that have been issued CHIC numbers.

 Test results from the OFA and CERF databases are shared automatically with the CHIC program.
 There is no fee to enter test results from either the OFA or CERF, and there is no requirement to fill out any additional forms.

-Any parent club interested in participating in the CHIC program should contact either the OFA or the AKC/CHF to discuss the program, entry requirements, answer any questions, or to request application forms.
+Any parent club interested in participating in the CHIC program should contact the OFA to discuss the program, entry requirements, or to answer any questions.

 Each breed should have a health committee and survey results which determine the major health concerns within the breed.
 The club should select one person from the health committee to be the CHIC liaison, and to work with the club's membership in determining what health tests should be considered for participation in the CHIC program.
 Questions to be considered are: what tests are currently available and being used, and at what age are the tests appropriate and reliable.
-Staff members from the OFA and the AKC/CHF will assist parent clubs during this phase of requirement and protocol definition.
+The OFA will assist parent clubs during this phase of requirement and protocol definition.

-The following list of breed specific requirements for Labrador Retrievers and Bull Terriers illustrates how CHIC has tailored specific test requirements to the health issues facing each breed:
+The following list of breed specific requirements for Labrador Retrievers and Dalmatians illustrates how CHIC has tailored specific test requirements to the health issues facing each breed: